BibleTools

 This general principle applies to virtually all life's difficulties.
 Whether health problems or financial difficulties, family troubles or business hassles, in falling into them and being delivered from them, we generally follow this pattern.
 However, spiritually, in our relationship with God, some variations from this general principle arise because God is deeply involved in leading and guiding our creation into His image.

 In this case, not everything is happening "naturally."
 He intervenes in the natural processes of our life and calls us, revealing Himself and His will to us.
 His goodness leads us to repentance.
-By His Spirit we are begotten, taught, guided, and enabled.
+By His Spirit we are regenerated, taught, guided, and enabled.
 He creates circumstances in our life by which we are moved to grow and become like Him in character and perspective, but some of these circumstances cause a great deal of sorrow.
 By His grace He supplies our every need so that we are well equipped to meet His demands on our life and glorify Him.

 But Jesus' teaching never detaches this principle of sorrow or mourning from God's purpose because the right kind of mourning properly directed has the power to motivate wonderfully positive results.
 God definitely wants results, fruit produced through our relationship with Him.
 As Jesus says, "By this My Father is glorified, that you bear much fruit; so you will be My disciples" (John 15:8).